 But the only thing I like more than being horrible about everything is a carefully timed backlash against a backlash against a backlash so here it is and here we are.
 14 reasons “V Day” (remove yourself from society if you ever say that seriously) is actually a good thing.

-1. Whenever do you get the chance to insult your other half in the name of love?
+1. You get the chance to insult your other half in the name of love

 Most of us, I’m sure, have lost count of how many times we’ve longed to tell our other half just how insignificant they are and how we have in fact ‘settled’, that they are a permanent irritation.
 Valentine’s Day now gives you the chance.